aharshit/ios-calculator-clone/README.md

 # ios-calculator-clone
 A working calculator
-styled according to ios calculator used html,css,js
+styled according to ios calculator.
+Used html,css,js